Washington, D.C. Somenek + Pittman MD 2440 M Street NW

 Recent media reports covering an FDA safety update, as well as the recent FDA panel hearings and the recent recall of Allergan textured implants and tissue expanders, have raised patient concerns regarding a very rare and treatable type of lymphoma that can develop around breast implants.
 My top concern is the safety and well-being of my patients.
 In order to alleviate concerns and educate our patients on the actual known risks of developing BIA-ALCL, I have put together the following summary and frequently asked questions.
+You can also give our Washington, D.C., office a call today at (202) 568-8414 today to schedule your Breast Implant-Associated ALCL consultation.

 The information provided in the recent FDA update is not based on a study, but rather from the BIA-ALCL Medical Device Reports (MDRs) submitted to FDA’s Manufacturer and User Facility Device Experience (MAUDE) database.
 The FDA reports 733 unique cases globally and 36 patient deaths.1 The FDA does report that the actual incidence or prevalence of BIA-ALCL cannot be determined solely on the MAUDE database.
 MDRs that they have received “may contain incomplete, duplicate, inaccurate, untimely, unverified” data and therefore, should not be interpreted as a definitive number of cases.
 There are an estimated 5 million US women with implants.
 The FDA’s update was not released with the intent to make women panic, but rather to increase patient and surgeon awareness of potential symptoms of a very rare condition as well as to inform that BIA- ALCL is easily diagnosable and treatable in the vast majority of cases.